Back Pain & Sciatica Relief

 If you are suffering from sciatica, your Bethesda physical therapist will implement specific leg stretches into your treatment plan to loosen the sciatic nerve.
-The overall goal of physical therapy for back pain and sciatica is to alleviate pain, improve range of motion, and strengthen the body so you can get back to doing your normal daily activities without worrying about pain or discomfort.
+The overall goal of physical therapy for back pain and sciatica is to alleviate pain, improve range of motion.
+So you can get back to doing your normal daily activities without worrying about pain or discomfort.

 If you are experiencing back pain or sciatica, contact Graham Therapy and Fitness at Bethesda, MD to schedule an appointment with one of our physical therapists.
 No matter how severe the pain may be.
 Physical therapists will help you get on the road to recovery as quickly as possible.

 There are a large number of conditions that can result in back pain.
 For example, poor posture, car accidents, and sports-related injuries are just a few of the ways that someone may develop back pain.
 Injury is the most common cause of back pain.
 This can happen in one of two ways: 1) an instant, sudden trauma, such as a car accident, or 2) repetitive use that puts excessive stress on the back over time, such as bending down several times throughout the week to pick up boxes.
 Some other factors that may contribute to your back pain include degenerative disc disease, lumbar spinal stenosis, fractures, herniated disc, osteoarthritis, osteoporosis, and tumors of the spine.